mowglixx/pico-composer/content/index.md

 # Welcome to BadUnicorn Services

-This is the main news site for %base_url%, if somethings broken and it's not on this site please contact the admin (y'know the bald guy).
+This is the main news site for [badunicorn](%base_url%), if somethings broken and it's not on this site please contact the admin (y'know the bald guy).

 ## Services Currently working
 - Minecraft (varying degrees of performance)